• Ticket Fines and Penalties in Washington

 Penalties for Drivers Younger Than 21

-If you're between the ages of 13 and 17 and are convicted of a first alcohol or firearm violation, or between the ages of 13 and 20 and convicted of a first drug violation, your Washington driving privileges will be revoked for one year or until you turn 17, whichever is longer.
+If you're younger than 17 years old and are convicted of an alcohol or drug violation, your license will be revoked for 1 year or until you turn 17 years old.

 Penalties for Washington Commercial Drivers